 Engaging Leaders of Employee Resource Groups

-If you are a leader, an executive sponsor, or actively involved in your organization’s ERG efforts, and you would like information about upcoming ERLI opportunities, please take a moment to complete the form below.
+If you are a leader, an executive sponsor, or actively involved in your organization’s ERG efforts, and you would like information about upcoming ERLI opportunities and, please take a moment to complete the form below.
 By submitting this form you are giving Catalyst permission to contact you.

 Frequently Asked Questions

 1. What does the Employee Resource Leadership Initiative entail?